Occasionally OneNote pages or whole notebooks go missing … here’s seven places to try finding them again.

 OneNote saves everything … it was designed that way from Day One.

 It’s unlikely that something has truly been erased.
-More likely that the page, section or notebook is hiding away somewhere in the depths of OneNote.
+More likely that the page, section or notebook is hiding away somewhere in the depths of OneNote, OneDrive or your computer.

 The trick is knowing where to look.
 Here’s some places to check, the exact options depend on your OneNote program, app or online.